Ed-Silver/CogentRoleplay-Core/getting_started_writing_with_latex.md

 ```

 ### Tables in LaTeX
-Tables in latex are unfortunatly a bit awkward.
+Tables in latex are unfortunately a bit awkward.
 Here’s a template though!

 ```latex
 \begin{center}